Quick Summary

 Short moral stories for kids and adults alike show the power of concise storytelling.
 In them, every word counts.
 These tales are simple, with no attempt to include details that might obscure the main message, which is richer in its emotional and intellectual depth.

-In these finely-tuned tales, we also can find wisdom and insight to ponder and learn from.
+In these finely-tuned tales, we can also find wisdom and insight to ponder and learn from.
 Let’s read these inspiring short tales:

 One winter day, a hunter trapped a fox in his snare.
 The fox cried out for help, but no one came.
 A rabbit heard the cries and decided to help.
 It chewed through the rope, holding the fox until it was free.
 The fox, grateful for the rabbit’s kindness, promised to repay the favour.